InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 ### Testing and automation

 The basic point here is to enable the trusted committer to validate the contribution without your presence and to ensure easy maintainability.
+Imagine you've built a feature or handling of an unsolvable quirk or important performance tweak whose code is not entirely obvious or might even look hacky / wrong at the first glance.
+If you have covered this with a test - and ideally have shed some words on the rationale behind it in a comment - a future editor will get reminded about the purpose of the code and the test(s) will ensure that the value your code realizes will be kept, even in new implementations.
 To achieve this do the following:

 - Add tests for your code contribution so that validating the function of your contribution by others works well, even after some time when you work in other projects or might have stopped to contribute to this project.